The Golden Age of Hollywood (1930s–1950s)

 • Global celebrities

-Audiences didn’t just watch films—they followed stars, collected magazines, and formed emotional connections that defined modern celebrity culture.
+Audiences didn’t just watch films—they followed stars, collected magazines, and formed emotional connections that helped define modern celebrity culture.

 Few films capture the emotional restraint and narrative precision of the era as perfectly as Casablanca (1942).

 By the mid-20th century, Hollywood films dominated international screens.
-American storytelling styles, genres, and production models influenced:
+American storytelling styles, genres, and production models influenced filmmakers and studios across the world, shaping how cinema was written, produced, and marketed beyond the United States.

-Hollywood’s reach extended far beyond entertainment, shaping global ideas about narrative structure, visual language, and stardom.
+Hollywood’s reach extended far beyond entertainment, shaping global ideas about narrative structure, visual language, and the concept of screen stardom itself.

 Modern cinema continues to draw inspiration from this era.
 The foundations of: